gabriele-fusi/A_Team_Agent/QUICKSTART.md

 1. **Run the setup script:**
    - Double-click `setup.bat`
-   - This will create the virtual environment and install all dependencies
+   - This will create the virtual environment, copy `.env.example` to `.env`, and install all dependencies

 2. **Edit `.env` file and add your OpenAI API key:**
    - Open `.env` file in any text editor
-   - Replace `your_actual_api_key_here` with your actual OpenAI API key
+   - Replace `your_openai_api_key_here` with your actual OpenAI API key

 3. **Run the application:**
    - Double-click `run.bat`